Berkayb0306/migros-project/README.md

 ```

 #### Ingress Access (Optional)
+Note: Ingress configuration is optional and not required for local testing.
+You can skip it if you prefer using NodePort access.

-Add the following entry to your `/etc/hosts` file:
+If you want to use Ingress, add the following entry to your `/etc/hosts` file:
 ```plaintext
 127.0.0.1 migros.local
 ```